 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Sales tax exemptions are applied at the time of purchase for your solar panels.
-Property tax exemptions let you ignore the added value of your solar system when you calculate the amount of property tax you need to pay on your home.
+- Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar panels.
+Property tax exemptions let you exclude the added value of your solar system when you're calculating how much property tax you need to pay on your house.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit will apply to you, reach out to your local Clarksville solar installation company.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to get in touch with your local Clarksville solar panel installation expert.

 State & Local Solar Incentives

 Some solar incentives may be provided at the state and local level.
-As with federal incentives, these could include tax credits, rebates and more.
-Incentives may be handled by your county or municipality, or by the state of Indiana.
-Certain incentives might only be available for a limited time, while others are ongoing.
+Like with federal incentives, these can include tax credits, rebates and more.
+The incentives — which may be handled by the state of Indiana, or by your county or municipality — might be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Clarksville